-Paying for Wi-Fi when out of the country is an easy way to increase your spending when travelling.
+Paying for Wi-Fi when out of the country is an easy way to increase your spending when traveling.
 Be mindful of rates and how long you spend using data from your provider, as it can quickly add up.
 Better yet, seek out all the local places that offer free Wi-Fi.
-Apps such as Wi-Fi finder are free on most devices and will direct you to places when you are looking.
+Apps such as Wi-Fi finder, are free on most devices and will direct you to places when you are looking.

 Luggage material is worth paying attention to

 When purchasing cases, whether suitcases or briefcases, it is best to find ones that will last you a long time.
 Hard cases with clasps are better than soft cases with zips.
 Warranty cards will protect you if something does happen – you will be able to repair the case for free.